BROOKS SUMMER SESSION

 Chair of History Department Michele Musto

 Students, are you looking for something fun to do to fill the long summer ahead?
 A way to spend time and connect with other Brooks students and with the Brooks community?
 Parents, are you hoping to find an educational opportunity for your child?
-Then our new program is perfect for you!
+Then our program is perfect for you!

 Brooks Summer Session is taught by Brooks teachers for Brooks students to earn Brooks credit: